This is where we share with you a variety of all things trees. If you have a picture or idea to share, please let us know.

 - Less than 4% of California's "old growth" forests remain.

 The California State Capitol grounds include a living and growing memorial known as "The Civil War Memorial Grove" and dedicated on May 1, 1897, that pays tribute to the thousands of men who lost their lives in the American Civil War.
 The Grove includes trees, brought as saplings, from 40 Civil War battlefields including Gettysburg, Pennsylvania, Shiloh, Tennessee, Lexington, Kentucky, and the Wilderness battlefield in Virginia, as well as trees from other Civil War related sites including the tombs of Presidents McKinley and Lincoln.
 Visit the The Grove in Capitol Park at 10th and L Streets in Sacramento.

 Congrats to Local Tree Heros

 Sacramento Tree Foundation celebrates "people and landscapes that best exemplify outstanding accomplishments in tree planting, care and stewardship as well as the overall importance of trees."

-This year's heros include Sacramento's Robert "Bob" Slobe and Kiyo Sato.
-Learn more about them, the other 2012 Tree Heros and the Sacramento Tree Foundation at the Foundation's website included below.
+Learn about the 2013 Tree Heros and the Sacramento Tree Foundation at the Foundation's website included below.

 Heather Jansch creates magestical scultures from driftwood.
 See some of her creations at her website included below.